roynilanjan/spring-cloud-stream-messaging/README.md

 **account-service** and
 **product-service**

 Communication between **order-service** the **account-service** happens through orders-in and orders-out exchanges .
-The default topic exchange in spring cloud stream has been overidden with direct exchange to implement a point to point communication .
+The default topic exchange in spring cloud stream has been overidden with direct exchange to implement the point to point communication .

+Once the Order-service receives the order it saves it in the repository and sends the order details message to the broker.
+Account-service receives the order , validates the customer id and calls the product-service over the rest endpoint and retrieves the product ids .
+If customer has sufficient balance to place the order it sets the order to ACCEPTED else sets the status to REJECTED and send this order status to the broker .
+Order-service receives the order from the broker and updates the status to the client when requested over the endpoint.